August 2018 VIP: Robert Jackson, Esq.

 Jackson got busy taking pro bono cases and connected with The Veterans Consortium in 2016.
 Since then, he’s taken on four cases before the CAVC and is impressed with how the Consortium guides TVC National Volunteer Corps lawyers with their cases.
 "The Consortium has great folks leading you, suggesting a direction you may want to pursue and connecting you with (mentor) lawyers who can help you through the weeds," says Jackson, an Illinois native.

 For his exemplary service providing legal help to veterans, Jackson has been chosen as The Veterans Consortium Volunteer Inspiring Pro Bono (VIP) for August 2018.
-Courtney Smith, director of outreach and education for TVC, says, it is great lawyers like Jackson who deliver on TVC’s commitment to veterans.
+Courtney Smith, Senior Director, CAVC Practice for TVC, says, it is great lawyers like Jackson who deliver on TVC’s commitment to veterans.
 "No matter the case assigned, Robert is always ready and willing to tackle it.
 His background has prepared him to handle a diversity of cases which makes him a top-notch attorney and a valuable advocate for our nation’s Veterans.
 We are grateful to have him as part of TVC’s National Volunteer Corps."

 As a Vietnam Veteran, it made sense to help his fellow military members, but these cases have also become very personal for Jackson.
 Like many he works with, Jackson suffers health issues related to exposure to Agent Orange, a powerful herbicide sprayed on forestry and vegetation during the Vietnam War that has been associated with long-term health problems.